Building Fundamentals for the New Canadian Construction Adjudicator – 2 Day Course

 OCA Members: $800.00

-Designed for the new Ontario Construction Adjudicator vocation which comes into effect with the second phase of the New Construction Act on October 1, 2019, this introduction to building methods materials and process style course has been designed by one of Canada’s leading construction industry trainers and design professional.
+Designed for the new Ontario Construction Adjudicator vocation which comes into effect with the second phase of the New Construction Act on October 1, 2019, this introduction to building methods materials and process style course has been designed by one of Canada's leading construction industry trainers and design professionals.
 It is designed for those who will seek to become Adjudicators in construction disputes in Ontario and across Canada who may not have direct experience reading and interpreting construction drawings, specifications or methods and material systems and processes associated with the installation of materials, for ICI and multi-unit or single family residential construction in Canada.

 Learning Outcomes - Upon completion of this course, Attendees will:

 - Gain an understanding of the basics of drawings, their format and reading between scopes of work, while being able to move around drawings comfortably

 - Gain a clear understanding of the roles and responsibilities of designers working between disciplines and who is responsible in prime versus sub consulting roles